open-life-science/open-life-science.github.io/consulting.md

 ## Ally Skills

-Multiple OLS community members are trained facilitators.
+Multiple OLS community members are trained Ally skill facilitators.
 We offer ad-hoc in-house workshops (starting at £2,000 GBP for universities) as well as anyone-may-register workshops.
-Visit Eventbrite to find the next dates available to you: [OLS Ally Skills Eventbrite](https://www.eventbrite.com/cc/ally-skills-1223279) or contact team@openlifesci.org for a bespoke quote.
+Visit [OLS Ally Skills Eventbrite](https://www.eventbrite.com/cc/ally-skills-1223279) to find the next dates available or contact [{{ site.email|replace:'@','[at]' }}](mailto:{{ site.email }}) for a bespoke quote.

 Ally Skills Materials: